Continuing Education Activity

 - Review the importance of coordinating and collaborating among various disciplines in an interprofessional health team to coordinate care and management to enhance outcomes for patients receiving aspirin/acetaminophen/caffeine therapy.

-The FDA recognized the combination of acetylsalicylic acid (250 mg), acetaminophen (250 mg), and caffeine (65 mg) as safe and effective in treating acute headaches, especially migraine, and was considered effective also by the American Headache Society (Level A).
-This combination is well-tolerated in episodic tension-type headache and considered superior to acetaminophen.
+The FDA recognized the combination of acetylsalicylic acid (250 mg), acetaminophen (250 mg), and caffeine (65 mg) as safe and effective in treating acute headaches, especially migraine, and was considered effective also by the American Headache Society.
+This combination is well-tolerated in episodic tension-type headaches and is considered superior to acetaminophen monotherapy.
 All components of this combination are considered safe during breastfeeding and can be taken orally for acute migraine attacks.

 This combination may have other benefits according to the components.

 Caffeine is legal, cheap, and not regulated in almost all parts of the world.
 It can be found as over-the-counter (OTC) medication or in other sources such as coffee, tea, sodas, gum, and candy.

 Besides migraines and tension-type headaches, caffeine is considered effective for other types of headaches like post-dural puncture headaches and hypnic headaches, which can present with cranial autonomic features.